strangerstudios/paid-memberships-pro/readme.txt

 * Unsetting $all_membership_levels[$user_id] at the bottom of pmpro_changeMembershipLevel().
 * Added $force parameter to pmpro_getMembershipLevelForUser($user_id, $force).
 If set to true, it will ignore the cached value and pull the level from the DB.
 * Added autocomplete="off" to credit card account number field on checkout and update billing pages.
+* Now hiding "Change Membership Level" link from Member Links section of Membership Account page if PMPRO_DEFAULT_LEVEL is defined.

 = 1.7.5 =
 * Fixed all open bugs with 2Checkout gateway.
 You can now use this gateway for one time and recurring levels.
 We're still keeping the beta message though until we have further live testing.